Courses 2025-2026

 Instructor: Professor LaShawnDa Pittman

-Description: Bridges and intersects two interdisciplinary fields – Black Studies and Digital Humanities.
+Description: Bridges and intersects two interdisciplinary fields – black studies and digital humanities.
 Attention to knowledge production.
-Role of archives, collections, research centers, the Black press, and digital technology.
+Role of archives, collections, research centers, the black press, and digital technology.
 Ideas related to power, memory, resistance, perspective and respectability politics in storytelling and control of the vehicles used to do so.

 View in MyPlan